emqx/blog/en/202111/neuron-newsletter-202110.md

 Other major new features are as follows:

 - Pluggable southbound device driver and northbound application
-- Highly integrated with other EMQ products, including eKuiper, EMQ X, Fabric, etc.
+- Highly integrated with other EMQ products, including eKuiper, EMQX, Fabric, etc.
 - Minimal memory usage
 - Support runtime update of device drivers